libts/tslib/README.markdown

 	Number of events to drop before release

+### module: median

+#### Description:
+  Similar to what the variance filter does, the median filter suppresses spikes in the gesture.
+For some theory, see https://en.wikipedia.org/wiki/Median_filter

+Parameters:
+* depth

+	Number of samples to apply the median filter to

 ## Module Creation Notes

 For those creating tslib modules, it is important to note a couple things with